Table of Contents

 The costs to ship internationally will depend on the destination country, among other factors.
 You’ll have to consider additional shipping costs, such as getting your inventory from the manufacturer to the fulfillment center location by air or freight.
 No matter where you’re shipping to, ShipBob partners with major global carriers to offer shipping rates for standard and expedited shipping options for both international and domestic deliveries.

 “As our customer base grows, so does our global reach.
 Having orders shipping internationally, ShipBob’s affordable rates solved our need for international fulfillment capabilities.”

 Get access to a best-in-class logistics support team

 Expanding your brand globally is no easy task.
 ShipBob offers logistics expertise and a support team that can help you navigate the unexpected when it comes to international shipping and fulfillment, as well as provide you with fast assistance if any issues arise.
 If it’s your first time expanding outside of your home country, our fulfillment experts will partner with you to help make the process as simple as possible.
 This way, you can expand into new markets with ease.

 Partner with ShipBob

-ShipBob is a tech-enabled 3PL with an international distribution network powered by proprietary technology.
+ShipBob is a tech-enabled 3PL with an international distribution center network powered by proprietary technology.
 You can learn more about our international fulfillment services in Canada and Europe here.
 With ShipBob, you can worry less about logistics and focus your time and energy on growing your business — and reaching more customers around the world.